jamessimone/apex-rollup/README.md

 #### Process Deferred Rollups

 Used in conjunction with the `Perform rollup on records` and `Perform Rollup__mdt-based rollup` when the `Defer Processing` input is set to `{!$GlobalConstant.True}` (the default on the CMDT invocable, opt-in for the vanilla `Perform rollup on records` action).
 Kicks off the actual rollup process when there are rollups with deferred processing.

+#### Full Recalc CMDT-driven Invocable

+Run full recalculation rollups directly from flow by passing in a comma-separated input variable with the API names of `Rollup__mdt` records.
+Functionality contributed by [@dschibster](https://github.com/dschibster)!

 ---